ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/detailed_part_inventory.md

 **Availability:** Bad, dead amazon link.
 New source is needed.

 **Additional notes:** Until the above mentioned wheel issue is resolved, whether the battery is loose or not doesn't matter.
-Although it's a really easy fix.
+Although the velcro availability issue is trivial to fix.

 #### Segment last reviewed by: B.K. on 19/07/25